 Those organizations that micromanage, control, and distrust have been slower off the ground, putting rules and policies in place instead of using their people to innovate and maneuver around the crisis.
 I’ve heard stories of tracking log in and log off times and receiving individual stats on emails sent.
 In one particular example, City Scooter startup Bird laid off 406 People in Two Minutes via a Zoom Webinar.
-These are examples of behaviors that lack human connection, and the understanding of the importance to create a business culture around trust and safety.
+These are examples of leadership behaviors that lack human connection, and the understanding of the importance to create a business culture around leadership trust and safety.

 On the other side of the spectrum, there are organizations that have shown great care for their people.
 Great tenderness, love and human to human connection.
 They’ve had a “let’s work through this together” mentality in the midst of making challenging decisions.
-Those leaders and organizations that invested time and energy in understanding their people, and developed deep trust and safety prior to the crisis, have been able to respond ninja like to this unique set of circumstances.
+Those leaders and organizations that invested time and energy in understanding their people, and developed deep leadership trust and safety prior to the crisis, have been able to respond ninja like to this unique set of circumstances.